Funisher-code/Coursera_Capstone/report/COVID-19_Safe_And_Efficient_Food_Deliveries.md

 The closest shop to a helper is only 66 meters away, mean distance is about 1 km and variance is obviously very high.

 The shop with index 6 seems to be the one that is furthest away from some of the helpers.
-If you have a look a the venues data frame, you see, that this is "Restaurant Turbinenhaus".
+If you have a look a the venues data frame, you see that this is "Restaurant Turbinenhaus".
 If you look on the map, you can see it's located at the bottom right of the map and therefore naturally far away from helpers on the top left.

 ##### StoC – distances between shops and customers